FabricMC/fabric-docs/develop/entities/attributes.md

 Attributes need to be attached to an entity to take effect.
 This is typically done in the method where an entity's attributes are built or modified.

-Vanilla provides attributes as well, including [max health](https://minecraft.wiki/w/Attribute#Max_health), [movement speed](https://minecraft.wiki/w/Attribute#Movement_speed), and [attack damage](https://minecraft.wiki/w/Attribute#Attack_damage) as seen below.
+Vanilla provides attributes as well, including [max health](https://minecraft.wiki/w/Attribute#Max_health), [movement speed](https://minecraft.wiki/w/Attribute#Movement_speed), and [attack damage](https://minecraft.wiki/w/Attribute#Attack_damage).
 For a full list, see the vanilla `Attributes` class and the [Minecraft Wiki](https://minecraft.wiki/w/Attribute).

-As a demo, we'll include maximum health, movement speed, attack damage and the aggro range attribute as created earlier.
+This is an example of how to add vanilla attributes and the previously created `AGGRO_RANGE` attribute to the Mini Golem Entity from the [Creating Your First Entity](./first-entity) guide.

-<<< @/reference/latest/src/main/java/com/example/docs/ReferenceMethods.java#applying_entity_attributes
+<<< @/reference/latest/src/main/java/com/example/docs/entity/MiniGolemEntity.java#attributes

 ## Reading and Modifying Attributes {#reading-modifying-attributes}